Dragon's Dogma: Music

 The music director for Dragon's Dogma was Tadayoshi Makino, who had previously worked on Monster Hunter Tri.
-Maniko initially began planning the musical elements of the game in 2009, when the game world's design was still in a state of flux.
+Makino initially began planning the musical elements of the game in 2009, when the game world's design was still in a state of flux.
 Makino was initially pulled in two different directions by Itsuno and Kobayashi; while both wanted to make an impression outside standard fantasy music expectations, Itsuno wanted to use jazz while Kobayashi wanted to use hard rock similar to Queen and Kiss.
 By contrast, Makino wanted to use a full orchestra and ethnic elements, which resulted in the score having far more variety than anyone expected.
-Makino's team created samples, matched them against prototype promotional videos, then consulted sound staff at Capcom to blend the ethnic, orchestral and rock elements.
+Makino's team created samples, matched them against prototype promotional videos, and then consulted sound staff at Capcom to blend the ethnic, orchestral, and rock elements.
 The first completed track, the game's main theme, was favorably received by Kobayashi and Makino used the fusion of elements for the entire score.
 When creating his plan for the music, Makino decided to move away from the typical harsh-sounding action soundtracks Capcom games were known for, which used many high and low-pitched notes.
 Instead, Makino chose a softer sound for Dragon's Dogma.
 His aim was to not make the music too assertive, allowing it to blend in with the natural world of the game.

 Makino brought on three other composers to work on the soundtrack.
 They were Rei Kondoh, a composer who had worked on Ōkami and the Sengoku Basara; Inon Zur, an Israeli-American composer noted for his work on the Dragon Age series who was brought on board to make the soundtrack an international collaboration; and Masayoshi Ishi, whose work included the Sengoku Basara series and The Excitement of Haruhi Suzumiya.
 Ishi was involved from an early stage, when the musical direction of the project was still being decided upon.
-Kondoh was brought in due to her work on previous Capcom titles.
+Kondoh was brought in due to his work on previous Capcom titles.
 Zur's methods of working were entirely new to the otherwise-Japanese composers, something which the team thought would benefit the production.
 Makino acted as general supervisor due to his knowledge of the game's story.
 During the composing stage, Kondoh and Zur were described by Makino as bouncing opinions off each other when creating the soundtrack when creating tracks for individual situations.
 The composition went smoothly for the team, with each member stimulating the other.
 Vocals for the main theme "Eternal Return" were provided by Aubrey Ashburn, a frequent collaborator with Zur.
 Ashburn was brought on board after the theme was written and recorded using a substitute vocal track.
 During recording, she had instructions via a livestream from the production team.